Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

-The armbar from the closed guard is a true staple of Brazilian Jiu Jitsu training.
-As a result, so are the typical follow up attacks: if the person pulls their arm free, you can switch to a triangle; if the angle changes sufficiently, you can switch to omoplata.
+The armbar from the closed guard is a true staple of Brazilian Jiu-Jitsu training.
+As a result, so are the typical follow-up attacks.
+If the person pulls their arm free, you can switch to a triangle.
+If the angle changes sufficiently, you can switch to an omoplata.
 While these are incredibly effective moves, all of your training partners will see them coming at some point.
 A nice addition here is the "armbar to armbar" combination, or the "side switch armbar."
 This is just a fancy way of putting the idea that you are switching to the other arm to armbar, but there are some subtle, sneaky steps involved.

 When your partner defends the armbar, you may have to contend with them hiding their hand behind your knee.
 Here, as you're sliding your shin across their face, you'll also want to pull their hand through as you begin to turn.
 Because their grip is predicated on blocking the leg you're trying to throw over their head, you can take advantage of the fact that you're taking this "platform" away from them, sneaking your focus over to the other arm while grabbing the wrist you'll need.
 If your partner continues trying to pass your guard (a very likely next step for them once they get the arm free; people often build entire guard passing games off of failed submission attempts, and the armbar is no exception), you should be able to finish the armbar from your back.
 If they hesitate here, fearing the trap you've set, you may need to do a belly-down armbar instead.

 While the basic mechanics of the position are the same for gi or no-gi, with the gi, you can add an element of sleeve control.